The steps in the fact-checking process

 Fact: what did we find after our research?
 Who supports the facts we found?
 Which media have reported it?

-Background: we make sure that the reader is informed of the context in which the false information was shared?
+Background: we make sure that the reader is informed of the context in which the fake news was shared?
 Why now?
 Is the writing clear?
 Is the choice of words accurate?

 Steps for the publication of the Fact Check